-“Well, what you are accepting is that if black people are animals and you could get that type of animal pregnant, then you are a monkey, too.
-You are an animal.
-We’re ALL animals.”
-He had no smart answer.
+“Well, what you are accepting is that if black people are animals and you could get that type of animal pregnant, then you are an animal, too; a monkey.
+We’re ALL monkeys!"

 With every racist claim he made, I had a response.
-At one point, I asked him, “What if you were in a horrible accident and needed a blood transfusion and found out later you now have the blood of a black man inside.
-A BLACK MAN.
+At one point, I asked him, “What if you were in a horrible accident and needed a blood transfusion?
+What if you later find out it was the blood of a black man?
 A NEGRO.
 AN AFRICAN-AMERICAN.
 What would you do?
-Would you try to return it?
+Would you try to bleed yourself out?
 Would you tell your card carrying KKK members that you are now tainted with the blood of an animal?
 Would they hang you from the highest tree?”

-No responses to my queries made much sense.
-He didn’t necessarily agree with me, but I could tell he was grasping, if not absorbing, everything we were discussing.
-He really was trying to understand the other side.
+No responses to my queries made sense, yet he stuck around to hear everything I had to say.
+He didn’t necessarily agree with me, but I could tell he was grasping, if not absorbing, everything.
+He really WAS trying to understand the other side.
 I brought up the “be they yellow, black or white, they are precious in his sight” song from Sunday School days of my youth.
-He knew the song, but many southern racists are born into religious families that adhere to odd and distorted interpretations of the Bible, as if Jesus was lily-white and black folk dangled from olive trees.
+He knew the song, but many southern racists are born into religious families that adhere to odd and distorted interpretations of the Bible, as if Jesus was lily-white and black folk dangled from fig trees.

-I asked him about black heroes who had saved plenty of white hide during the war, World War II in this case.
-A lot of us wouldn’t be here today if it weren’t for good ol’ blackie.
+I asked him about black heroes who had saved plenty of white hide during our nation's wars throughout the world, like WWll.
+A lot of us wouldn’t be here today if it weren’t for good ol’ blackie, would we?

 “What if we were on a deserted island — just you, me and a really good looking black woman…” Suddenly, the door opened up and a group of very good looking women sauntered in, one of whom was black.
 “HER!”
-I exclaimed, looking right at her.
+I exclaimed.
 She didn’t see or hear a thing.
 “What if it was just you, her and me?”

 “I’d kill YOU, not HER.
 A man’s gotta do what a man’s gotta do.”
 I knew what he meant.
 Sex.
 Ain’t no way this dude was gonna go for me, Deliverance-style.